Common Financial Pitfalls in Divorce Agreements

 Stocks & Stock Options

 Restricted stock units or performance-based restricted stock options can be easily misunderstood if you lack a strong background in finances.
 Matters like grant price, exercise price, sales price, vesting schedules, qualified and non-qualified units all need to be addressed and outlined with specific language in your divorce agreement.
-That is why it is crucial to seek advice from a Certified Divorce Financial Analyst for guidance regarding how any taxes that might end up being owed will be resolved.
+It's important to seek advice from a Certified Divorce Financial Analyst for guidance regarding how any taxes that might end up being owed will be resolved.

-If you are going through a divorce or considering filing for divorce, then please get in touch with our compassionate and effective legal team at McKinley Irvin to discuss all of your options under the law. give us a call today at 206-397-0399 or complete our online form to request a consultation.
+If you are going through a divorce or considering filing for divorce, McKinley Irvin can explain your options under the law.
+Call 206-397-0399 or complete our online form to request a consultation.